Skip to main content

 So writes Melissa Wiley on her blog Here in the Bonny Glen (opens in a new window).
 Lissa describes being distracted from her writing by this joyful noise.
 “My book will get written.
 This story unfolds only once.
 I’m on the edge of my seat.”

 Ahhhh … beginning to read.
 What a special time that is.
 Excited parents and teachers doing what they can (but not too much) to grow a reader.
-So many things happen behind the scenes that nurture a reader — good conversations, reading together, sharing an excitement over books, a child watching, listening and participating in the literacy culture within the home and the classroom.
+So many things happen behind the scenes that nurture a reader — good conversations, reading together, sharing an excitement over books, a child watching, listening and participating in the culture within the home and the classroom.
 And then it all comes together.

 The right books for beginning readers are important.
 Some titles that worked well for us are here, and titles awarded the Geisel Award, an award given annually for beginning reader titles, can be found here (2011 winners (opens in a new window)) and here (past winners (opens in a new window)).